Skip to content

 time_of_day = time.strftime('%d/%m/%y %H:%M:%S', time.localtime())

-# Generate the document to send to the client
+# generate the document to be sent to the customer

 document = render_template("date_time_server.html", page=page)